Blondninja/CMPG323-Overview---32369689/README.md

 # CMPG323-Overview---32369689

+This repo contains information of all projects  of witch have their own repositories.
+These projects all contribute to developing a Web app that records information on IoT devices.
+The Web app uses an API to store its data in a database hosted in Azure.
+A RPA is used to test the Web app's functionality and a Power BI report has been created to view summary information on the data collected by the Web app.

+project 1

+In this Project the  repository was created.
+This repository will be used to provide an overview of all the Projects and as a source reposiroty for the 'CMPG 323 Project Progress Tracking' Kanban project.

 I have created 1 repository for this project in this Repo we have split it into 5 different branches for each specific individual project for eg. Project 2 will contain all the neccessary files for that project, we will then Push all the branches into the main branch where all the projects can be found.

 Below is a Text diagram explaining the project and repo context and how they intergrate.